chevcast/poker-engine/README.md

 #### `standUp(player: Player | string): void`

 This method allows you to remove a player from the table.
 It accepts a `Player` object or an ID string.
 If there is an active hand then the player is marked to leave but not actually removed.
 When a new hand is dealt any players marked to leave will be removed.
 This is so the hand logic is not interrupted when gathering bets from folded players.

+## Player

+### Properties

+#### `bet: number = 0`

+This property stores the amount of the individual player's current bet.
+By default this is zero until they make a bet.

+#### `folded: boolean = false`

+This property stores whether or not the player has folded.
+By default this is `false`.

+#### `hand: { name: string, descr: string }`

+This property returns the user's current hand. `name` is a string representing the type of hand such as `"Flush"` or `"Two Pair"`. `descr` is a string that contains the type of hand and the cards that make up that hand such as `"Two Pair, A's and Q's"`.

+#### `holeCards: [Card, Card] | undefined`

+If there is an active hand this property will return a two-element array containing the player's hole cards they have been dealt.
+Otherwise this will return `undefined`.

+#### `id: string`

+A unique ID for the player.
+This is passed into the `table.sitDown` method when adding a player to the table and it allows you to uniquely identify the player in your own code.

+#### `left: boolean = false`

+This property is `true` if the player has "stood up" from the table but there is an active hand.
+Players marked with `left: true` will be removed from the table when the hand is over.
+This way they are still present while the hand they were part of plays out.

+#### `raise: number | undefined`

+This property stores the amount of the player's last raise.
+If they have not made a raise then this property is `undefined`.

+#### `showCards: boolean = false`

+This property can be used to determine if the player's hole cards should be shown.
+This is marked `true` if the player is still in play during showdown where winners are determined.

+#### `stackSize: number`

+This property stores the amount of money the player has left.
+The initial value is passed in as the second argument when you call `table.sitDown`.

+#### `table: Table`

+This property is simply a convenience reference back to the table the player is part of.